 As you embark on a new career journey, there are some important things to be aware of before you receive your first paycheck.

 When will I receive my paycheck?

 How often will you be paid?
 Typically, your payday will depend on the company you work for and which state you work in.
 You might be paid on a weekly, bi-weekly, bi-monthly, or monthly basis.
-Regardless of your employer’s pay period, expect to receive your paycheck on your employer’s set payday.
+Be sure to allot for the difference in your current pay cycle and your new one.

 Bear in mind that state law requires your employer to pay you in a timely manner.
 Employers cannot pay less often than required, but they are allowed to pay more frequently.

 You should expect to receive your money either by direct deposit or check.
 Direct deposit automatically puts your paycheck into your checking or savings account.
 This payment method is paperless, but you’ll still have access to a printed or electronic statement that shows information similar to what is on a physical pay stub attached to a check.

 Your statement or pay stub will display important information relating to the money you’ve earned.
 You’ll see the date of payment, the pay period dates, how many hours you’ve worked, wages earned (both before and after taxes), and any other deductions.

 Direct deposit may or may not be required by your employer, depending on which state you work in.
 You might find that the advantages of signing up for direct deposit, such as not having to worry about your check getting lost or stolen and accessing funds quickly, make it more favorable than receiving a physical paycheck.
 Think about which payment method works best for you and helps you the most in managing your money.

 What does the information on my pay stub mean?

 Whether you opt for a check or direct deposit, you’ll receive a summary of tax information each pay period.
 You might be tempted to ignore this information, but you should understand what it means and why it’s important.